JimLynchCodes/Titanium-Lambda/README.md

 ## Thanks!

+Thanks to all the contributors who have helped make this project awesome!

-Thanks for checking out this repository.
-Feel free to open issues with questions or suggestions, and if you like this please give it a star!
+If you are new to this project, feel free to open issues with questions or suggestions, join our [slack group](https://join.slack.com/t/titaniumlambda/shared_invite/enQtMzc2ODQ4ODgyNjI4LTQyYzc4Mzc4Yzg2YmZkZGU2ZGFlMjliNmQ3MmVjYmQwYzkxZGUwZDVlZWNhNTNlODg0NTk2Yzc1YWYyNzliYWQ), and if you like this repo please give it a star!